buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

 = 1.1.7 =
+ * Fix image/file not getting deleted when a user was deleted or marked spam.
- * Fix issue with the default value sof from/to field not being shown.
+ * Fix issue with the default values of from/to field not being shown.
  * Add option to select value separator in the from/to field.
  * Fix deletion of value of From/To field when using numeric values.
  * Prop @johan_walter for the suggestions.